Latest News

 Meanwhile Faros AI's data across more than 10,000 developers tells the same story from the other direction.
 High AI adoption correlates with over 150% larger pull requests and around 10% more bugs per developer.
 Developers on those teams completed more tasks and merged almost double the amount of PRs, but review time ballooned on the back end.
 The throughput is real.
 Whether anyone is reviewing what ships is a different question.

-YC's Garry Tan recently claimed 37,000 lines of code per day across five agentic projects.
-But a senior engineer who inspected the output found bloat and rookie mistakes visible without touching the back end.
-"Right now we're in a moment where AI lets you generate code faster than any human can review it," the engineer told Fast Company, "and the answer from people like Garry seems to be 'so stop reviewing.'"
+The volume claims are getting louder.
+When one prominent venture figure recently claimed 37,000 lines of code per day across five agentic projects, a senior engineer who inspected the output found bloat and rookie mistakes visible without touching the back end.
+"Right now we're in a moment where AI lets you generate code faster than any human can review it," the engineer told Fast Company, "and the answer [from leaders] seems to be 'so stop reviewing.'"

 The JSON jigsaw